npodonnell/conclave-whitepaper/README.md

 Official repository for the Conclave whitepaper.

-NOTE: Currently there are two whitepapers: My original university thesis which is rather long and convoluted (but complete), and a new more streamlined, updated whitepaper.
+NOTE: Currently there are two whitepapers: My original university thesis which is rather long and convoluted (but complete), and a new more streamlined, updated whitepaper which I'm currently working on.